 Source: Alexander Teinz

-The Career Service of Freie Universität Berlin helps students with internships during their studies but also answers questions about entering professional life.
-At Starting your career and working while studying you can get more information about all the events offered to that topic.
+The Career Service of Freie Universität Berlin helps students to find and prepare for internships and offers advice on how to enter professional life after university.
+At Starting your career and working while studying you can get more information on that topic.

 Outer view of the Rost- and Silberlaube and the Philological Library